open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/table.md

-_This document was updated on: Thursday, September 16, 2021_
+_This document was updated on: Tuesday, October 12, 2021_